omgnetwork/research/plasma/plasma-mvp/specifications/morevp.md

 # More Viable Plasma

+This document is based on the original [More Viable Plasma post](https://ethresear.ch/t/more-viable-plasma/2160/49) on ethresearch.

 ## Introduction

 [Minimal Viable Plasma](https://ethresear.ch/t/minimal-viable-plasma/426) (“Plasma MVP”) describes a simple specification for a UTXO-based Plasma chain.